PostHog/meta/requests-for-comments/2022-01-27-future-of-person-model.md

 3. If the user later visits the site with a new device, a new anonymous distinct id `anonid2` is created.
 Posthog internally associates these events with a new person id `p2` as no mapping for that id exists.
 4. If after signing in `posthos.identify('userid')` is called, we associate events going forward with person_id `p1`

 As a result, events done between steps 1, 2 and 4 will be tracked as from person `p1` but events between steps 3 and 4 will be under person`p2`.
 As a result no events are lost but some will be considered as coming from a different (anonymous) person.
+In the above image this corresponds to the green period.

 This affects use cases where users access their product (Logged out) on multiple devices regularly.
 However, based on our analysis the impact is only on ~0.03% events, some marketing use-cases are more significantly affected.